25 “Eat whatever is sold in the meat market, asking no questions for conscience’ sake; 26for ‘the earth is the Lord’s, and all its fullness.’”

 The Christian who lives wisely in a world of pluralism does not become legalistic and overly scrupulous.
 Some Christians make a federal case about everything.
 By making mountains out of molehills, they distort their representation of the gospel.
 By straining at a gnat, they swallow a camel.
 This is a head-in-the-sand approach to life.
 God does not expect us to become “creeps” after salvation!
 We should live normal lives enjoying normal things around us.

-Demonstration of Christian liberty is a testimony to a pluralistic society.
+The demonstration of Christian liberty is a testimony to a pluralistic society.
 The more scrupulous we are, the less likely pluralists will be attracted to the gospel.